rajput-hemant/shop-app/README.md

 - Handling and validating the User Input.
 - Showing dialogs to interact with Users

-# Working with HTTP Requests & Error Handling
+### Working with HTTP Requests & Error Handling

 - Using Http requests like post, get, patch, etc to do CRUD operations.
 - Using Future & Asynchronous Fn with async/await.
 - Error Handling, using try-catch(-finally) or catcherror.

+### Working with User Authentication

+- Using Firebase Authentication to Log in/out, sign up, etc.
+- Managing Auth token locally using Shared Preferences.
+- Using the ProxyProvider & attaching the Token to outgoing HTTP requests.
+- Using the FutureBuilder to show different widgets based on the future state.
+- Automatically Logging In/Out functionality.

 <div align = center>